andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/self_explaining_structure_typescript.md

 ## **The Foundation: The Pristine "Level 0"**

-The core of this approach is **Level 0**—the top-level hierarchy of the project directory.
+The core of this approach is **Level 0** — the top-level hierarchy of the project directory.
 Here, all classes and interfaces representing the fundamental business concepts of the application reside.
 Level 0 remains strictly free from technical baggage and framework code.

 * **Focus on Core Entities:** In a movie streaming application (*Movie App*), Level 0 contains exclusively domain-level files such as `Movie.ts`, `Cast.ts`, or `Comment.ts`.
 * **Value Objects Over Technical Helpers:** Suffixes like `PaymentUtil.ts` or `MovieHelper.ts` are completely banned.
 Logic and data belong together.
 Instead of placing loose formatting functions inside a utility class, a dedicated Value Object such as `MovieDuration` or `PaymentNumber` is created, encapsulating its own validations and methods.